Amplitude Period Phase Shift And Vertical Shift

 1. Start with the Basic Form: Always begin by identifying the basic form of the trigonometric function (either sine or cosine).
 Understanding the parent function y = sin(x) or y = cos(x) provides a solid foundation for recognizing transformations.

-• For example, before analyzing a complex equation, sketch the graph of the basic sine or cosine function.
+• As an example, before analyzing a complex equation, sketch the graph of the basic sine or cosine function.
 This helps visualize the impact of each transformation and makes it easier to identify changes in amplitude, period, phase, and vertical position.
 Recognizing the starting point can prevent errors and simplify the analysis.

 • Consider the function y = 2sin(3x - π) + 1.
 Here, A = 2 (amplitude), B = 3 (period), C = π/3 (phase shift), and D = 1 (vertical shift).
 Breaking down the equation in this way allows you to address each transformation systematically, preventing confusion.